Bogardo/Mailgun/README.md

 ## Configuration ##
 Before you can start using the package we need to set some configurations.
-To do so you must first publish to config file, you can do this with the following `artisan` command.
+To do so you must first publish the config file, you can do this with the following `artisan` command.

 ```bash
 php artisan config:publish bogardo/mailgun